-1. A fee as for advice of delivery may be charged for every enquiry concerning a parcel.
+1. A fee not exceeding three annas may be charged for every enquiry concerning a parcel.

 No fee shall be charged if the sender has already paid the special fee for an advice of delivery.

 - 2. Enquiries shall be admitted only within the period of one year from the day following the date of posting. - 3.
 When an enquiry is the outcome of an irregularity in the postal service, the enquiry fee shall be refunded.